dennissxz/data-science-handbook/33-dimensionality-reduction/25-t-SNE.md

 (parametric-t-SNE)=
 ## Extension: Parametric $t$-SNE

-Parametric $t$-SNE use a parametric function $f()$ to obtain the lower dimensional representation.
+Parametric $t$-SNE use a parametric function $f(\cdot)$ to obtain the lower dimensional representation.
 The joint probability changes from

 $$